AVSystem/developer-zone/docs/academy/exercise4a.md

 ## Notifications support
 Let’s get started by connecting our Raspberry Pi Pico W to the computer via a USB cable.
-Open a serial communication program to watch the device logs and go to the Coiote IoT Device Management to check if your device has connected successfully.
+Open a serial communication program to watch the device logs and go to the {{ coiote_long_name }} to check if your device has connected successfully.
 If so, you are ready to perform your first Observe/Read operations on your LwM2M Device (a.k.a.
 The LwM2M Client).

 Go to **{{ coiote_short_name }}**, select the **Data model** tab and open the **Temperature Object `/3303`**.